2013 Lampedusa migrant shipwreck: Shipwreck of 11 October

 A second shipwreck occurred on 11 October, 120 km from Lampedusa within the territorial waters of Malta.
 Reports the following day stated that 34 were confirmed dead; initial unconfirmed reports of at least 50 bodies appeared to be exaggerated.
 The boat was carrying over 200 migrants, reportedly from Syria and Palestine, and capsized when people on board moved to one side of the vessel as they tried to get the attention of a passing aircraft.
 The rescue operation was coordinated by the Maltese authorities, with the assistance of some of the Italian vessels involved after 3 October shipwreck at Lampedusa.
 Some 147 survivors were taken to Malta, and a further 56 were taken to Italy.
 According to some of the Syrian migrants, the boat was fired upon by Libyan militiamen during a trafficking gang dispute.

 After the second shipwreck, the Prime Minister of Malta, Joseph Muscat, complained of a lack of action from other European countries on the problem of migration across the sea, and said: "As things stand we are building a cemetery within our Mediterranean Sea."
 United Nations Secretary-General Ban Ki-moon called on the international community as a whole "to take action to prevent such tragedies in the future, including measures that address their root causes and that places the vulnerability and human rights of migrants at the centre of the response."

 On 8 November, Italian police arrested a 47-year-old Palestinian man, Attour Abdalmenem, for having allegedly been among the traffickers that organized the voyage.

-Two Italian officers are accused of multiple manslaughter by delaying the rescue of the boat.
-Their trial is scheduled for 3 December 2019.
+Two Italian officers were accused of multiple manslaughter by delaying the rescue of the boat.
+Their trial commenced in July 2019, and though found guilty, they were not convicted as the trial was brought beyond the limitations period by the COVID-19 pandemic.